epfl-ada/ada-2023-project-lookingfor1/README.md

-# Project Proposal: Impact of the COVID-19 Pandemic on Energy Transition
+# Impact of the COVID-19 Pandemic on Energy Transition

 ### Visit our website [HERE](https://lwyohann.github.io/LookingFor1_Data_Story/) !